ESRGv3/shedding-light-static-partitioning-hypervisors/jailhouse/README.md

 ## Install

-Go back to the buildroot dir and add the the install dir path $SHEDLIGHT/jailhouse/jailhouse/install to the rootcell buildroot kconfig `BR2_ROOTFS_OVERLAY` option, so that the Jailhouse module installation is added to the rootfs.
+Rebuild buildroot so that the Jailhouse module installation is added to the rootfs.

 ```
 cd $SHEDLIGHT/jailhouse/rootcell/buildroot
 make -j12
 ```

-From this point onward installation in the sd card is automatate by the $SHEDLIGHT/jailhouse/Makefile.
+From this point onward installation in the sd card is automatate by the
+ $SHEDLIGHT/jailhouse/Makefile.
 The `install-cells` rule install the cells config and binaries in the sdcards root partition as well as scripts that automate the running a given configuration.
 The `install-root` rule automates the copying of the rootcell image and device tree into the sd cards boot directory referenced in the top-level readme.

 ## Run